aldolo69/spi_keyboard_interface/README.md

 }
 ```

 CS is the chip select pin.
 Use whatever you want.
-Variables c1,c2... map every key in a single bit.